cilium/cilium/Documentation/operations/upgrade.rst

 * ``bpf-compile-debug``: This option does not have any effect since 1.10 and is planned to be removed in 1.11.
+* ``k8s-force-json-patch``: This option does not have any effect for environments running Kubernetes >= 1.13.
+Marked for removal in Cilium v1.11.
+* ``masquerade``: With the introduction of IPv6 masquerading this option has been deprecated in favor of ``enable-ipv4-masquerade`` and is planned to be removed in 1.11.
+For 1.10 release this option will have the same effect as ``enable-ipv4-masquerade`` where both options must not be used simultaneously.

 .. _1.9_upgrade_notes: